pshivapr/selenium-mcp/Quick_Start_VSCode_Setup.md

 Use Selenium MCP tools to generate tests for the following scenario in Typescript
 1. Open browser and navigate to SauceDemo website https://www.saucedemo.com
 2. For the list of Accepted usernames available, generate login scenarios using page object model (POM) create login and home pages
-3. Login with each specific user and validate homepage and logout and close browser"
+3. Login with each specific user and validate homepage and logout and close browser
 4. Execute the tests
 ```